Penn State Health Milton S. Hershey Medical Center

 Hershey Medical Center is a referral center for physicians and communities throughout Pennsylvania and neighboring states, and provides primary care for residents of the surrounding area.
 It has established centers for patients with cardiovascular diseases, newborn infants (neonatal intensive care), hemophiliacs, poisoning, and muscular dystrophy patients.
 It has comprehensive programs in emergency services, AIDS comprehensive care clinic, high-risk obstetrics, adult and childhood cancer, endocrine laboratory services, multiple sclerosis, sleep disorder treatment, genetics, cardiothoracic surgery, transplantation (heart, kidney, pancreas, liver) spinal cord injuries, sports medicine, artificial organs, and both adult and pediatric cardiology.
 It is a Level I Regional Resource Trauma Center for adults.

 The Penn State Cancer Institute is comprised of an independent day hospital and infusion room for outpatient care as well as a dedicated ward for inpatient treatment.

 Lebanon VA Medical Center

 Lancaster General Hospital

-Lancaster General Health is a 623-licensed bed not-for-profit health system.
+Lancaster General Hospital is a 623-licensed bed not-for-profit health system.
 Senior residents have the opportunity to rotate with the private practice hospitalist group at this facility.
-While still supervised, the resident will function nearly autonomously as a member of the hospitalist team.
+Resident function with a great deal of autonomy as a member of the hospitalist team.
 Preference is given to residents who desire to pursue a career in hospitalist medicine.

 LGH is located approximately 30 miles from Penn State Hershey Medical Center.
 Residents are provided housing (if requested/required) while on this rotation.
 The City of Lancaster, the oldest inland city in the United States of America, offers our residents the opportunity to experience an alternate Central Pennsylvania location.
 For more about the City of Lancaster visit the website.